 Boulder Community Health has an outstanding team of physicians, nurses, rehabilitation specialists and other clinical professionals who work together to provide the best possible care for our stroke patients.
 Our program has been awarded Advanced Certification as a Primary Stroke Center by The Joint Commission (the nation’s largest standards-setting and accrediting body in health care), in conjunction with the American Heart Association/American Stroke Association.

-BCH has one of only five Colorado hospitals north of Denver that have been designated as Primary Stroke Centers.
+Foothills Hospital is one of only six Colorado hospitals north of Denver designated as a Primary Stroke Center.
 In order to achieve this designation, Boulder Community voluntarily underwent a rigorous on-site review of our stroke program’s clinical practice guidelines and performance measurement activities.

 We are also a proud recipient of the Get With The Guidelines®-Stroke Gold-Plus Quality Achievement Award, a quality improvement program created by the American Heart Association/American Stroke Association.
 Our stroke program was recognized for implementing specific quality improvement measures for the rapid diagnosis and treatment of stroke patients.
 These measures include aggressive use of medications and risk-reduction therapies aimed at reducing death and disability and improving the lives of stroke patients.